 WHAT IS SPECIAL ABOUT PET PARENTS® PROBIOTIC SUPPLEMENTS?

-Pet Parents® Probiotic Supplement synthesizes important hormones that can support a fur-baby's body system and help balance out the helpful and harmful bacteria.
+Pet Parents® Probiotic SoftSupps™ synthesizes important hormones that can support a fur-baby's body system and help balance out the helpful and harmful bacteria.
 It contains:

-- Pumpkin that's loaded with fiber, vitamins, & minerals that support the digestive tract, helping relieve an upset stomach & treat diarrhea & constipation.
+- Pumpkin that's loaded with fiber, vitamins, & minerals that support the digestive tract, helping relieve an upset stomach, and treat diarrhea & constipation.

 - Proprietary Probiotic Blend helps prevent diseases, improve digestion & nutrient absorption, & strengthen the immune system.

 These supplements can be given all year round to support optimal gut health in your fur-baby.
-Probiotics are the building blocks of a dog’s gut health, for that happy and healthy life for your dog.
+If you don’t know yet, Probiotics are actually the building blocks of a dog’s gut health, for that happy and healthy life for your dog.